 This course includes a survey of major Tennessee state and local taxes including return preparation, microcomputer preparation of federal tax returns and payroll accounting procedures and reporting.
 Payroll record keeping techniques and federal and state payroll tax return requirements will be emphasized.
-S
+(Prerequisite: ACCT 2550 with a grade of "C" or better) S